hackorama/thamburutronica/src/microcontroller/README.md

 - Removed non-essential features saving module import memory usage
   - Logging with logging file handler, switched to simple console prints
   - Debug use of on-board buttons and neo pixel
-  - Multi channel audio mixer
+  - Multi channel audio mixer made optional
 - Switch to memory and cpu efficient `wave` files instead of `mp3` files
   - The space non-efficient `wave` files are on the SD card and not on the on-board flash storage
 - Late lazy import of modules, aggressive periodic gc collection